StephanJanosch/labfolder-git-hook/README.md

 # git hook for Labfolder

 This project is about using git hook in conjunction with the electronic lab notebook (ELN) Labfolder.

+- [ ] add why this project exists.
+GSP, implement local ELN policies,

 * Project Code : `labfolder-git-hook`
 * Lab : Scientific Computing Facility @mpi-cbg.de